Containers

 The container

-.
+implicit_treeis emulates a tree with astd::vector.
+You can think of it as a multidimensionalflat_map.
 However, unlike a flat map, sorting the elements in a single dimension does not make operations much unless \(m \leq 3\).
 Its basic operations cost \(O(mn)\) and it's mostly used as a reference for our benchmarks.